 1. where the landlord requires the property back either for development purposes, or to occupy himself; and

 2. where the tenant has a history of non payment of rent, or not complying with the lease obligations.

 You maybe happy to grant security of tenure to your tenant, for example if your property is a long term income earning asset.
 However, as a tenancy granted on these terms will be renewable it is important that the lease is expertly drafted by an experienced solicitor to ensure it stands the test of time.

 Avoiding security of tenure

-You can grant a Lease without giving the tenant security of tenure by contracting out of the Act and serving the tenant with a “ health warning” notice in a prescribed form.
+You can grant a business lease without giving the tenant security of tenure by contracting out of the Act and serving the tenant with a “health warning” notice in the prescribed form.
 This warns the tenant they are giving up important legal rights.
 The tenant must then complete a simple declaration or a statutory declaration, depending on when the tenant is to start the tenancy.
-Specialist legal advice should be sought in respect of this to ensure the declaration is valid.
+Specialist legal advice should be sought to ensure the declaration is valid.
 If contracted out, the lease will determine on the expiry of the lease term.
 This gives the Landlord greater flexibility and the tenant no security to stay at the end of the term.

-It is therefore imperative to seek legal advice before letting the tenant occupy your property and to ensure the notices, declarations and lease fully protect your interests.
+It is therefore important to seek legal advice before letting the tenant occupy your property and to ensure the notices, declarations and lease fully protect your interests.

-Slee Blackwell have a strong commercial property team who are familiar with the Landlord and Tenant Act and are experienced in advising landlords who wish to avoid security of tenure inadvertently arising .
-If you require assistance then please contact Emma Reed on 01271 349940 for a free initial consultation.
+Slee Blackwell have an experienced commercial property team who are familiar with the Landlord and Tenant Act and advising landlords who wish to avoid security of tenure inadvertently arising.
+If you require assistance with a business lease in Devon or Somerset then call Emma Reed on 01271 349940 for a free initial consultation or email [email protected]